 Handicaphjælpere nær London, starting as soon as possible

 I am a family man paralysed from the shoulders down.
 I employ 2 or 3 Danes as my residential carers.
 They enable me & my family to live a relatively normal life in the community.
-Unfortunately one of my carers is having to return to Denmark in early March, I therefore to need to recruit one carer as soon as possible to join my remaining 2 carers.
+Unfortunately one of my carers is having to return to Denmark, I therefore to need to recruit one carer as soon as possible to join my remaining 2 carers.
 Then I will need to recruit 2, but ideally 3, carers to start in July.

 My carers normally start in July and stay for 12 months, although sometimes 6 months can be arranged normally starting in July or January.
 No experience is necessary as a full training package is provided.